top of page

 Hello!
 I am an assistant professor of Big Data and Diversity in the Department of Communication at the University of Connecticut.
 I am also a core faculty member at the Program of Women's, Gender, and Sexuality Studies and a faculty affiliate at the Center for mHealth and Social Media.
 I received my Ph.D. degree from the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
 I am also a co-director of Communication and Emerging Media lab, an institutional lab with University at Buffalo.

 At the center of my research lies how the communication processes in the networked media environment influence social trust, activism, and political polarization.
 I look at the role of communication dynamics in understanding marginalized communities, including women/sexual violence survivors, and racial and ethnic minorities.
-In doing so, I incorporate unique theoretical insights of the temporal and contextualized dynamics in the communication environment into my research questions and analysis.
+Recently, I am focusing on the challenges that social justice voices are facing, such as politicization attempts, online hate and violence, and targeted mis/disinformation against minorities.

 Besides research, I love cycling and jogging!
 I am also a huge animal lover.